How does one go from Debutante, to street girl, to Scavenger?

 She had hoped her Gramps would take her in, but when she found him, he was nearly dead.
 Denny stole a Ryder’s wind-catcher so she could take it up and see if she could fly it.
 If she could, then she could earn serious money as a scavenger.

-Alisha was up the first time and knew without a doubt that she was meant to ride the skies.
+Alisha was up on her first try and knew without a doubt that she was meant to ride the skies.
 Denny kept her Gramps alive for the week she taught herself enough to scavenge.
 And despite some problems here and there, for the first time in her life, Alisha was happy.
 And then she crash-landed and a colonel of the SkyRyders took her back to his fort…

 By Liza O’Connor